segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/index.md

 - Be sure to log in with a user who has read and write permissions so that Segment can write to your database.
 - Segment shows an IP address to allowlist.
 Copy it to your warehouse destination.
 2. Enter a schema name to help you identify this space in the warehouse, or use the default name provided.
-- The schema name can't be changed once the warehouse is connected.
+- The schema name can't be changed after the warehouse is connected.
 4. Enter your warehouse credentials, then select **Test Connection**.
 5. If the connection test succeeds, Segment enables the **Next** button.
 Select it.
   * If the connection test fails, verify that you’ve correctly entered the warehouse credentials, then try again.